Six things you need to know if you're going to be a happy, healthy creative director.

 Strategies are not written by God.
 They are written by planners, researchers, account execs, clients and other mildly retarded mortals.
 Good creative people often have a better feel for the problem than the committee that wrote the strategy.
 When you are evaluating a campaign idea, it’s not enough to say ‘this is off strategy’.
 You must also ask yourself, ‘is this a better strategy than the one we have?’

 If the answer is yes, you’re going to have a lousy week.
 You have to go back and un-sell a strategy that has probably taken months to develop, has been up and down the client organization, and has lots of (probably irrelevant) research to back it up.
-Somehow, you have to convince a whole bunch of people that all the work they’ve been doing for the past few weeks or months is wrong.
+Somehow, you have to convince a whole bunch of people that all the work they’ve been doing for the past few months is wrong.

 Sound impossible?
 That’s why you get the big bucks.